abhilashnadesan/Daily-Customer-Sales-in-Fastfood/README.md

 Benefit: Focus ads/discounts in these cities to attract more customers.

-Push Online Orders
+## Push Online Orders

 Data: 57% of orders are online (vs. 43% in-person).

 Benefit: Improve your app/website — faster ordering = more sales!

-## Win Female Customers
+## Win Male Customers

-Data: 60% of orders are from women.
+Data: 60% Male and 50 % Female of orders are from women.

-Benefit: Create promotions (e.g., "Meal Deals") tailored to women — boost loyalty.
+Benefit: Create promotions (e.g., "Meal Deals") tailored to Men — boost loyalty.

-## Go Cashless

-Data: Most pay by card (Credit > Cash > Debit).

-Benefit: Add mobile payments (Apple Pay) — faster service, shorter lines.
+## win Debit Card

+Debit  Card users (36.7%) spend 12-18% more on average than cash users — focus on card promotions to increase order value .

 ## Staff & Food Planning

-Data: Orders peak at 9 AM, 2 PM, 7-9 PM.
  Burgers/pizza sell best.

 Benefit: